aliasgarxo/BestBuy-Employee/README.md

-# store-admin
+# BestBuy Employee Application

-This is a Vue.js app that simulates a store admin portal where users can manually process orders, and manage products.
-It is meant to be used in conjunction with the product-service and makeline-service.
+This is a Vue.js app designed for the Best Buy management portal.
+It allows employees to process orders manually, manage product inventory, and monitor the order pipeline.
+It integrates with the **Product Service** and **Makeline Service**.

 ## Running the app locally